Proximal Galerkin: A structure-preserving finite element method for pointwise bound constraints: Preserving multiplicative structure

 \section{Preserving multiplicative structure}

 The proximal Galerkin finite element method is a nonlinear numerical method that preserves the algebraic and geometric structure of bound constraints in infinite-dimensional function spaces.
-In this section, we study the multiplicative structure of non-negative functions and use the Dirichlet energy~\cref{eq:DirichletEnergy} to illustrate how proximal Galerkin preserves this structure.
+It relies on reformulating subproblems like~\cref{eq:EPEIntro} into a saddle-point form and discretizing the resulting system of equations.
+In this section, we outline the essential features of the method using Dirichlet energy minimization~\cref{eq:DirichletEnergy} as a motivating example.
+First, however, we study the multiplicative structure of non-negative functions in order to illustrate how proximal Galerkin preserves this structure.